 Believe it or not, not everyone likes to be frightened!
 Even my neurotypical teenager is absolutely terrified by chainsaws and clowns (10x more of clowns with chainsaws,lol).
 Though many people try to make things kid friendly, one of the joys of Halloween for many is to be down right scary.
 Combine all the other factors mentions, and it can just be to overwhelming for them.

-Autism and Halloween: What can I do to make it easier?
+Autism and Halloween: How to Make it Autism Friendly

 When it comes to your child, you have to figure out what works best.
 There are a few things you can do to prepare them or help with others understanding like: